 Gradually the anxiety began to lessen quite noticeably, like receding waves.
 I could feel the difference physically.
 There was a sense of being able to breathe better, and the darkness began to lift around me.
 The chains were loosening.
 I felt stronger.

 In time I reached the point where I was standing several meters away from the cave, and then finally, 50 feet . . . then 100 feet away.
-Today I can still recall the vision in the form of a memory, but it looks like a painting of a cave far far away on the horizon.
+Today I can still recall the vision in the form of a memory, but it looks like a painting of a cave far far away.

 By the time my child was born, I was no longer enslaved by an anxiety disorder.

 Incidentally, my name, Rebekah, means “to bind” in Hebrew.
 I came to see myself as being like the widow with the hunchback whom Jesus healed on the Sabbath.
 The Bible says Satan “had kept her bound for 18 years”—just as I had been.
 Then, Jesus healed her.